 The general plan of this historical monument has been developed, modified, and renovated over many centuries.
 This complex consists of tombs and shrines grouped around a single rectangular courtyard centered on a fountain.
 The complex's exterior is irregular and features brick and tiled walls.
 The main entrance to the sanctuary courtyard is through a small forecourt, located at the end of a long and narrow walled garden established in the 15th century.

-It is located on the south side of the main shrine courtyard and is belong to 1537 by Safavid Shah Tahmasb I (1524-1576).
+It is located on the south side of the main shrine courtyard and belonged to 1537 Safavid Shah Tahmasb I (1524-1576).

 It is a rectangular prayer hall 8.9 meters by 5.8 meters built after Shaykh Safi's death at the end of the fourteenth century by his son or grandson.

-The most highlighted and famous part of Sheikh Safi Al Din Ardabili Mausoleum is a 22-meter cylindrical tomb tower by the name Allah, Allah.
-It is the burial site of Shaykh Safi a cylindrical tomb tower, with a 22-meter circumference and a total height of 17.5 meters, including its dome, stands in its place.
+The most highlighted and famous part of Sheikh Safi Al-Din Ardabili Mausoleum is a 22-meter cylindrical tomb tower by the name Allah, Allah.
+It is the burial site of Shaykh Safi a cylindrical tomb tower, with a 22-meter circumference and a total height of 17.5 meters, including its dome, that stands in its place.